Luchador/GUD/tools/geditor/IMAGE_IMPORT.md

 assets, preserved originals, relocation, growth, and the image/ROM limits.
-They also cover original/imported/pending replacement and deletion, stable IDs, all replacement settings, discard, rollback after late save failures, saved-only ROM export, thumbnail pixel compaction, blank records, legacy import metadata, and model UV stability when a replacement has different dimensions.
+They also cover original/imported/pending replacement and deletion, stable IDs, all replacement settings, discard, rollback after late save failures, saved-only ROM export, thumbnail pixel compaction, blank records, rejected old metadata, and model UV stability when a replacement has different dimensions.
 The Windows BMP decoder and dialog require a Windows runtime for visual testing.